albertnis/albert.nz/content/blog/vasestl/index.md

 ## Compute points

 The first step is to come up with an equation describing the shape.
 I decided to use polar co-ordinates for this process, which makes it easier to define periodic shapes that will wrap around the pot seamlessly.
-At each increment of height ($z$) and angle ($\theta$), the distance from the origin ($r$) can be defined--which yields a point in 3D space.
+At each increment of height ($$z$$) and angle ($$\theta$$), the distance from the origin ($$r$$) can be defined--which yields a point in 3D space.
 One of the simplest options is a cylinder, which would have a mathematical definition like this:

 ```math
 r(\theta, z) = 30